Arsenal transfer news: Krystian Bielik leaves the Gunners as he joins Derby in £10m deal | Goal.com

 He enjoyed a successful loan spell at Charlton last season, helping the club earn promotion to the Championship via the play-offs.

-Bielik's performances for the Addicks saw him attract the interest from a number of Championship clubs while Serie A giants AC Milan were also linked with a move.
+His performances for the Addicks saw him attract interest from a number of Championship clubs while Serie A giants AC Milan were also linked with a move.

 Goal reported on Thursday that Arsenal hoped Bielik would sign a new deal with the club before heading out on another loan.

-However, Bielik made it clear he was not interested in a loan deal and was ready to leave permanently if he was not going to be given a first-team opportunity under Unai Emery this season.
+However, the Poland Under-21 international made it clear he was not interested in a loan deal and was ready to leave permanently if he was not going to be given a first-team opportunity under Unai Emery this season.

+He could make his Rams debut in their Championship season opener against Huddersfield at the John Smith's Stadium on Monday.

 “He is a young player at the age of 21 and it is a permanent deal which I think is a very good investment for the club.
 I am very happy he has joined the team," said Derby manager Phillip Cocu.